medlmobileenterprises/slate/source/includes/_api-reference-rpc.md

 ```json-doc
 ```

-The purpose of this method is for client to remove on of their images.
+The purpose of this method is to retrieve the item details by the item's ID.

 #### RPC Method Name
 `users.getItemDetails`